Cognitive Behavioural Therapy (CBT) Skills Group

 What is CBT?

 Cognitive Behavioural Therapy (CBT) is usually a short-term form of therapy with a focus on helping an individual become more aware of patterns of thinking (cognitions), feeling (emotions) and behaving.
 These patterns represent the unique biochemical functioning of your brain, and reflect how your brain has adapted and responded to earlier life events.
-However, exploring those early events is not the focus of CBT; rather, the focus is examining the way in which your response to a situation in the here-and-now can be modified to bring about positive change.
+However, exploring those early events is not the focus of CBT; rather, the focus is examining the way in which your response to a situation in the here-and-now can be modified to bring about

-The interaction between these three aspects of our responses (thoughts, feelings, and behaviours) is powerful and frequently unrecognized.
+As you will learn in this course, the interaction between these three aspects of our responses (thoughts, feelings, and behaviours) is powerful and frequently unrecognized.

 Here is a simple illustration of how our thoughts about an event can affect how we feel and act.
 Imagine you awake to the phone ringing in the early morning hours.
 If your thought is that you are getting bad news about a relative who is sick, you may be sad and fearful.
 If your thought is that your work is calling to ask you to come in early, you may be irritated.
 If your thought is that your daughter is calling to tell you she arrived at the airport early, you may be surprised and happy.
 The same event can lead to many different reactions depending on our interpretation.
 CBT skills can help us become more aware of our interpretations and develop more flexible and helpful habits of thought and behavior.